 - To be eligible for Continued Rental Assistance, you must meet the following conditions:

 - You were awarded initial rental assistance and used it as intended.

-- You are unable to return to your pre-Harvey residence because it is unlivable, cannot be accessed or is not usable due to the disaster.
+- You are unable to return to your pre-Dorian residence because it is unlivable, cannot be accessed or is not usable due to the disaster.

 - You do not have money for housing without assistance.

 - You are not being given temporary housing help from any other source.